jwiedeman/Apollo64/js/README.md

 - `src/utils/` – Helpers for GET parsing and CSV decoding without external dependencies.

 ## Next Steps
-- Wire manual input queues so human or scripted operators can acknowledge checklist steps when auto-advance is disabled.
+- Exercise the manual action queue with parity tests that compare scripted vs. auto-driven checklists and ensure deterministic replay.
-- Expand the resource model to differentiate SPS, RCS, and electrical budgets, wiring in PAD-driven consumable deltas.
+- Expand the resource model to ingest PAD-driven consumable deltas and publish propellant/power summaries for HUD integration.
 - Surface the scheduler/resource state through a browser HUD per Milestone M3, keeping the CLI loop as a regression harness.
-- Add deterministic log replay tests that validate event ordering, PTC drift divergence, and failure propagation.
+- Extend the autopilot runner ahead of Milestone M2 so guidance scripts can drive resource consumption and event scoring.